amohnice/AgriLink/README.md

 # AgriLink

 AgriLink is a modern web application that connects farmers and buyers in a sustainable agricultural marketplace.
-The platform facilitates direct trading between farmers and buyers, making it easier to source and sell agricultural products.
+The platform facilitates direct trading between farmers and buyers, making it easier to source and sell agricultural products while leveraging AI capabilities for enhanced user experience.

 ## Features